glowkeeper/P3D/docs/labs/week4Session22024.md

 }
 ```

 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) is an object-oriented language featuring classes that you instantiate as objects (as and when required).
-The class _NewBehaviourScript_, above, inherits from Unity's [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), which is a base class from which every Unity script inherits its functionality. _NewBehaviourScript_ overrides the _MonoBehaviour_ methods _Start_ and _Update_ - _Start_ is called when the object is first created (and before the first frame), and _Update_ is called once every frame render.
+The class _NewBehaviourScript_, above, inherits from Unity's [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), which is a base class from which every Unity script inherits its functionality. _NewBehaviourScript_ overrides the _MonoBehaviour_ methods _Start_ and _Update_ - _Start_ is called when the object is first created (and before the first frame - it is common practice to put any initialisation of member variables here), and _Update_ is called once every frame render.

 _MonoBehaviour_ defines other behaviour, too - the one you will likely see most frequently is _FixedUpdate_, which Unity's physics system calls at a rate independent from the main thread's (rendering) frame rate.
 For example, imagine the physics engine is running at fifty calls per second, and the frame rate is running at twenty-five frames per second (FPS) - then _FixedUpdate_ will be called twice per frame.
 Therefore, it is bad practice to put physics calculations in _Update_ - they should go in _FixedUpdate_, instead (similarly, user input should go in _Update_, and not _FixedUpdate_.).
 Figure 1, below, shows a flowchart for MonoBehaviour.